suffolklibraries/lgc/content/collections/events/creative-practice-12-12-pm.md

 ---
 id: 50c4e3a9-5a2d-4de6-a565-a560a92012a7
-published: false
 blueprint: events
-title: 'Creative Practice for Wellbeing (Duplicated)'
+title: 'Creative Practice for Wellbeing'
 event_categories:
   - art
   - later-years